-Computer & Internet Security Tips against Viruses & Hackers
+Computer and Internet Security Tips against Viruses and Hackers

 Also hackers (phishing, identity theft, etc.) are a real threat online and all these threats can cause serious damage to your computer and even your personal life.